DLii-Research/dnagast/README.md

 ## Training & Evaluation

-Each model architecture can me trained/evaluated by invoking the appropriate script located in the `scripts/` directory.
-These scripts integrate the Weights & Biases platform directly for easy version control, thus W&B must be configured appropriately on your system before execution.
+Each model architecture can be trained and evaluated by invoking the appropriate script located in the `scripts/` directory.
+These scripts integrate the Weights & Biases platform directly for version control, thus W&B must be configured appropriately on your system before execution.